Anchorsify/Anchorsify.github.io/_summons/Hare.md

 Chakra Exhaustion: +12

 **Compatriots**
 For every Yojimbo after the first present on the battlefield, all the others receive +3 Accuracy, an additional +2 to parries, +2 to Take the Hit, +1 to their damage bonus, and -1 to their AP costs.
 This stacks up to five times (when there are six Yojimbo present).
-Compatriots are the exception to the cap of once-per-IC-week limit and may be summoned twice.

 ###### 4. Abilities
 **Standard Actions**